for Cold Climate Housing and much more

 Initial hot water out of the cold side of a single handle faucet is usually a sign of a need for repair or replacement of the mixing valve inside the faucet.

-Keywords: Faucets, Mystery, Washer, Water, Problems, Valves, Plumbing
+Keywords: Faucets, Mystery, Washer, Water, Valves, Problems, Plumbing

 Article 1347